projectmesa/mesa/docs/intro-tutorial.rst

 Grid Visualization
 ~~~~~~~~~~~~~~~~~~~

-To start with, let's have a visualization where we can watch the agents moving around the grid.For this, you will need to put your model code in a separate Python source file; for example, ``MoneyModel.py``.
+To start with, let's have a visualization where we can watch the agents moving around the grid.
+For this, you will need to put your model code in a separate Python source file; for example, ``MoneyModel.py``.
 Next, either in the same file or in a new one (e.g. ``MoneyModel_Viz.py``) import the server class and the Canvas Grid class (so-called because it uses HTML5 canvas to draw a grid).
 If you're in a new file, you'll also need to import the actual model object.

 .. code-block:: python